 The offensive of Hitler and Stalin in September 1939 broke these plans and forced Giedroyts to emigrate first to Romania, then to the Middle East and Italy, and after the war to settle in France.
 There, in the area of Maisons Lafitte near Paris, in 1947 the now legendary magazine Kultura began to appear, the task of which was to wage an ideological war against communist enslavement and to find ways of understanding with Poland's eastern neighbors.
 And that last one wasn't easy.

 World War II, the most brutal and inhumane in history, deepened the Polish-Ukrainian enmity, despite the fact that Ukrainian soldiers in the Polish army and the so-called "contract" officers - former Petliurists - honestly fought in September 1939.
-But the attempts of Ukrainians under German occupation to gain at least modest autonomy in social, cultural and church life within the framework of the system of Ukrainian Assistance Committees met with sharp condemnation from the Poles, since they treated such attempts as a betrayal of the former common state.
-A manifestation of this attitude was the murder at the beginning of 1941 in the Kholm region in the village of Bolshie Vereshchi of teacher Mikhail Ostapyak, and then a bloody stream of fratricidal struggle swept across Western Ukraine and by the end of the war reached its climax in the anti-Polish "ethnic cleansing" in Volhynia.
+But the attempts of Ukrainians under German occupation to gain at least modest autonomy in social, cultural and church life within the framework of the system of Ukrainian Auxiliary Committees met with sharp condemnation from the Poles, since they treated such attempts as a betrayal of the former common state.
+A manifestation of this attitude was the murder at the beginning of 1941 in the Kholm region in the village of Bolshiye Vereshchi of teacher Mikhail Ostapyak, and then a bloody stream of fratricidal struggle swept across Western Ukraine and by the end of the war reached its climax in the anti-Polish "ethnic cleansing" in Volhynia.
 After that, it seemed that there would never be peace between Poles and Ukrainians.

 The editor of Kultura, Jerzy Giedroyc, took the initiative against such pessimism, although for many of his contemporaries the attempt at reconciliation seemed hopeless.
 Under the conditions of communist totalitarianism, dialogue was impossible in their native lands, and the spirit of confrontation reigned in the two diasporas.
 The reason was not so much the burden of history as the consequences of regional origin among the majority of refugees.
 The Polish emigration consisted mainly of people who before the war lived in Galicia and Volhynia, and during the years of Soviet power between 1939 and 1941. were deported to Kolyma and Central Asia.
-They were released after Hitler's attack on the Soviet Union on the basis of an agreement between the Kremlin and the Polish government in exile, General Wladyslaw Sikorsky, and drafted into the army under the command of General Wladyslaw Anders, until recently a prisoner of the Lubyanka (who later married a deported Ukrainian woman from Lvov).
+They were released after Hitler's attack on Soviet Union on the basis of an agreement between the Kremlin and the Polish government in exile, General Vladislav Sikorsky, and drafted into the army under the command of General Vladislav Anders, until recently a prisoner of the Lubyanka (who later married a deported Ukrainian woman from Lvov).
 The Polish army, organized on the territory of the USSR, received permission from Stalin (taking into account the opinion of England and the United States) to enter Iran, and then to the Middle East, where it fought against the Germans in North Africa and then in Italy.
 Demobilized in the UK, she remained on the island and became the foundation for the Polish government in exile.
-The beginning of the Cold War aroused among these Poles hopes for a real "hot" war, that is, a third world war, and for the restoration of Poland within the old borders.
+The beginning of the Cold War aroused among these Poles hopes for a real "hot", that is, a third world war and for the restoration of Poland within the old borders.
 Popular among them was then the slogan: "One atomic bomb - and we will return to Lvov."

 But the majority of Ukrainian emigration consisted of people from Western Ukrainian lands.
 The first wave went to the West already in 1939, after the "liberation", the second in 1944, due to the offensive of the Red Army.
 For the inhabitants of the central, and especially the eastern regions of Ukraine, there were no such opportunities for escape, given the distance, and possibly mentality.
 Refugees from those regions were in the minority, and they were rather ironically called "skhidnyaks."
 It was that minority, free from anti-Polish complexes, that later turned out to be the most valuable and reasonable element of the Ukrainian diaspora.
-But the Western Ukrainian majority, like its Polish counterpart, also dreamed of a third world war, hoping for the unification of the "liberated" Ukraine with the lost regions of Kholmshchyna, Posyanye and Lemkoshchyna.
+But the Western Ukrainian majority, like its Polish antipode, also dreamed of a third world war, hoping for the unification of the “liberated” Ukraine with the lost regions of Kholmshchyna, Posyanye and Lemkoshchyna.

 We, that is, Gedroits with his supporters (and there were few of them) and the Ukrainian "realityists" - as the author of these lines, my friend Ivan Lysyak-Rudnitsky, Boris Levitsky, Ivan Koshelivets, Mikhail Voskoboinikov and Ivan Bagryany - adhered to the position that the third a world war would be a threat to the very existence of Poland and Ukraine.
-Our motto was a psychological or ideological war with the empire in the name of an evolutionary process from totalitarianism to democracy without war and bloodshed.
+Our motto was a psychological or ideological war with the empire in the name of evolutionary process from totalitarianism to democracy without war and bloodshed.
 We were convinced that we would win this fight.
 It was not voluntarism or virtual romanticism.
-We proceeded from a good knowledge of the totalitarian system, its internal weaknesses, inability to modernize and reform.
-And although our Western friends of communism were convinced of the strength and ability to transform the system, and although we were condescendingly called "knights of the Cold War", we did our job steadfastly.
+We started from good knowledge totalitarian system, its internal weaknesses, inability to modernize and reform.
+And although our Western friends of communism were convinced of the strength and ability to transform the system, and we were condescendingly called "knights of the Cold War", we did our job unwaveringly.
 And it became easier when the Americans moved away from the "liberation" doctrine and moved on to political and economic competition.

 Soon "Culture" proclaimed a program of abandoning the former eastern lands of Poland at the cost of uniting and cooperating with Belarusians, Lithuanians and Ukrainians.
 The Polish diaspora was shocked, but apart from loud protests, nothing happened.
 A small number of Culture subscribers left, but not too many.
 They were replenished by Ukrainians who became interested in the magazine.
 The Ukrainian emigration took the statement with cautious distrust.
 But the number of our friends began to grow and attracted moderate nationalist circles from the Prologue and Ukrainian Samostiynik groups.

 But those changes were the focus of our attention.
 We waited for a response in the 'east', at home, although getting through the borders and police barriers was not easy.
 The moral decay of the Polish communists helped us.
-It was worse with access to Ukraine, since there were no Western diplomatic missions in Kiev through which materials could be transferred.
-The radio saved us: American radio stations in Munich, the Polish Radio Free Europe under the leadership of the former underground worker Jan Nowak-Jezeransky, who from occupied Warsaw undertook raids into London, and the Ukrainian radio station Svoboda of the old Galician democrat Mikhail Demkovich-Dobryansky.
+It was worse with access to Ukraine, since there were no Western diplomatic missions in Kyiv through which materials could be transferred.
+The radio saved us: the American radio stations in Munich, the Polish Radio Free Europe under the leadership of the former underground worker Jan Nowak-Jezeransky, who from occupied Warsaw undertook raids into London, and the Ukrainian radio station Svoboda of the old Galician democrat Mikhail Demkovich-Dobryansky.
 They systematically aired articles and discussions from Kultura.
 The effect in Poland was phenomenal, in Ukraine it was much weaker.

 Success in Poland was decisive for the future.
 Against the background of the systemic ideological crisis of Marxism and all the falseness of the Polish-Soviet friendship, the ideas of "Culture" began to attract more and more supporters, especially among young people.
 And when the mass opposition Solidarity arose in 1980, understanding with Ukraine became one of the main tasks for the future.
 After the fall of the communist regime, the new democratic government adopted the Culture program.
 The dream of Jerzy Giedroyc came true, after whom the European Collegium of Polish and Ukrainian Universities in Lublin, initiated by me, will be named.
-It is a pity that the Ukrainian authorities have not yet realized the merits of Gedroits and have not named a square or street in Kiev after him.
+It is a pity that the Ukrainian authorities have not yet realized the merits of Gedroits and have not named a square or street in Kyiv after him.

 Representative of the ancient family of Lithuanian princes Gedroitsev.
 Graduated from the Lyceum in Warsaw.
 At Warsaw University he studied law (1924-1929) and history (1930-1931).
-He worked as a referent in the Ministry of Agriculture (1929-1935), later he headed one of the departments in the Ministry of Industry and Trade (1935-1939).
+Worked as a referent in the ministry Agriculture(1929-1935), later headed one of the departments in the Ministry of Industry and Trade (1935-1939).

 In 1930 he became editor of the weekly Dzie?
 Akademicki" (appendices to "Dzie?
 Polski") and soon transformed it into "Bunt M?odych" ("Riot of the Young"), published twice a month.
 In 1936, the fortnightly changed its name to Polityka and became an influential weekly.